gabor-bata/presentations/Introduction-to-Gradle/Introduction-to-Gradle.md

 * Build script `build.gradle` specifies a project and its tasks.
 * Properties file `gradle.properties` is used to configure the properties of the build (optional).
 * settings file `settings.gradle` is optional in a build which has only one project.
-If our Gradle build has more projects, it describes which projects participate to our build.
+With more projects, it describes which projects participate to our build.

 > You can also generate build.gradle with the `gradle init` command.
 If it is called in a Maven folder then Gradle tries to convert `pom.xml` to a Gradle build script.
 This is currently in *incubating* phase and works only for simpler projects.